 We see it often in politics, where things have become so divisive that many people’s emotions and perceptions are driven by haphazardly constructed cartoons rather than actual facts.
-Currently, there is a semi-serious movement to impeach the President of the United States for … for … well, apparently for high crimes and misdemeanors to be named later.
+Currently, there is a semi-serious movement to impeach President Obama for … well, apparently for high crimes and misdemeanors to be named later.
 That’s the sort of muddle that comes from accepting a groupthink cartoon.

 But we also see the same thing happening to many of our popular artists.
 In his official DC Comics biography, Batman writer Scott Snyder describes himself as “a dedicated and un-ironic fan of Elvis Presley.”
 Un-ironic fan?
 What an odd phrase.
 I’m sure some of you enjoy Elvis’s music while others do not, but clearly he’s one of the most influential recording artists of the last 100 years.
 And yet, Snyder obviously feels pressure to clarify his enthusiasm.